-Couple’s Bequest to Fund Scholarship in Memory of Dr. Herbert S. Salomon
+Couple Funds Scholarship in Memory of Herbert S. Salomon, M.D.

 Honoring his brother’s legacy compelled Stephen Salomon and his wife, Eleanor, to make bequests in their wills to Southwestern Medical Foundation to support the Herbert S. Salomon, M.D., Class of 1967, Scholarship Fund.
 The fund provides financial assistance to fourth-year medical students ranked in the top 20 percent of their class.
 Mr. and Mrs. Salomon have made contributions to the scholarship fund every year and want to be certain that it is perpetuated for generations to come.